s-macke/AdventureAI/README.md

 ## Features

-- Read and interpret Z-Machine files (versions 3 and 5)
+- Read and interpret Z-Machine files (versions 3 and 5 partially supported)
-- Execute a predefined list of commands
-- Chat with AI
+- Run against the GPT-4 chatbot via the OpenAI API.

 # Compile

-Install at least Go V 1.19 and run the following command
+Install at least Go version 1.19 and run the following command

 ```bash
 go build